Applications are open all year round!

 FAQs for applicants

-The Baltic Blue Growth Alliance is the Accelerator Programme under the SUBMARINER Network.
-Initially co-financed by the ERDF Interreg BSR project (2016-2019), the ALLIANCE is by now increasingly financed through a mixture of funding streams raised through its own public and private members and supporters.
-So far, the ALLIANCE mentoring programme involves 18 service providers with more than 40 mentors, who have piloted their offer together with 26 cases and are currently operating on a pro bono basis or are seconded by their organisations.
-All these cases have reached the next TRL, with numerous cases having gained new investors and/or having new products on the market.
-More information about the success of the project can be found in the ALLIANCE brochure publication.
+The Baltic Blue Growth Accelerator Programme under the SUBMARINER Network.
+Initially co-financed by the ERDF Interreg BSR project in Baltic Blue Biotech Alliance (2016-2019) and Alliance+ (2019-2021) projects, the Accelerator is by now increasingly financed through a mixture of funding streams raised through its own public and private members and supporters.
+So far, the Mentoring & Accelerator programme involves 70+ mentors and service providers, who have piloted their offer together with 26 cases between 2016-2019.
+Mentors are currently operating on a pro bono basis or are seconded by their organisations.
+Within the first 3 years Alliance project, all these cases had reached the next TRL, with numerous cases having gained new investors and/or having new products on the market.
+More information about the success of the project can be found in the Alliance brochure publication.

-No. However, you have to attend the SUBMARINER – ALLIANCE matchmaking events (see Question 1).
+No. However, you have to attend the SUBMARINER – Blue Growth Accelerator matchmaking events (see Question 1).
 You also may need to organise physical meetings with your mentor(s).
 The exact form of communication will be arranged jointly by the case owner and the mentor.

-A mentor is a physical person, who is an expert within the blue bioeconomy spectrum - is member of the ALLIANCE network - is interested in supporting innovation – knows how the ALLIANCE mentoring programme is organized – and is well familiar with the capacities/expertise on offer.
+A mentor is a physical person, who is an expert within the blue bioeconomy spectrum - is member of the Mentors’ Forum - is interested in supporting innovation – knows how the Accelerator Programme is organized – and is well familiar with the capacities/expertise on offer.
 A case mentor could be a researcher within an R&D institution, a CEO or CSO of a company, a staff member of a business support organization or an entrepreneur him- or herself.
-The mentor is the main contact point of the case with the ALLIANCE, the mentor is doing the initial health-check of the case and, jointly with the case owner, designs the support strategy to develop the case further.
-The implementation phase of the mentoring often also involves other ALLIANCE service providers.
-The mentor is connected with the other mentors and service providers of the ALLIANCE through bilateral contacts as well as by attending the monthly telephone conferences of the ALLIANCE Mentors’ Forum.
+The mentor is the main contact point of the case with the Accelerator, the mentor is doing the initial health-check of the case and, jointly with the case owner, designs the support strategy to develop the case further.
+The implementation phase of the mentoring often also involves other SUBMARINER Accelerator service providers.
+The mentor is connected with the other mentors and service providers of the Accelerator through bilateral contacts as well as by attending the monthly telephone conferences of the Mentors’ Forum.

 At the beginning of the collaboration the mentor and case owner both sign the mentoring contract and a Non-Disclosure Agreement.
 The documents can be downloaded <here>. - the link is coming soon

-The ALLIANCE has been successful in terms of setting up a unique transnational accelerator in the Baltics in a niche sector like blue biotechnology and adjacent blue tech sectors, all supporting blue bioeconomy markets.
-The ALLIANCE has succeeded in mentoring 26 cases across the region, of which 6 cases have managed to bring new products to the market or they have won awards in prestigious pitching competitions and enrolled next level accelerator programmes.
-Yet almost all of the cases have progressed within the product value chain with the support of the ALLIANCE Accelerator.
-More information about the successful cases can be found in the ALLIANCE brochure publication.
+The Alliance Accelerator, as it was called until recently, has been successful in terms of setting up a unique transnational accelerator in the Baltics in a niche sector like blue biotechnology and adjacent blue tech sectors, all supporting blue bioeconomy markets.
+Between 2016-2019, the Alliance Mentoring & Accelerator programme, succeeded in mentoring 26 cases across the region, of which 6 cases managed to bring new products to the market or they have won awards in prestigious pitching competitions and enrolled next level accelerator programmes.
+Yet almost all of the cases have progressed within the product value chain with the support of the Accelerator.
+More information about the successful cases (2016-2019) can be found in the Alliance brochure publication.

 Baltic Blue Biotechnology Alliance gave us huge confidence boost just by choosing us into the network at first hand.
 This was a critical momentum